 “What is this strange little world we’ve stepped into?” we hear you cry.
 “Why are people dressed as foxes?”
-“Why should we bring a spare pillow?”
 If you’re new to Just So Festival, welcome!
 And never fear, we’ve put together this guide to the practical and the not-so-practical, so that you can jump in feet first.

 Now you have your tickets, there are a few things you can do in advance of the festival.
-If you bought your programme with your tickets, it’ll arrive around three weeks before the festival, along with the 2017 festival album, with songs from lots of this year’s bands, so that you can all start listening and deciding who’s not to be missed.
+If you bought your programme with your tickets, it’ll arrive a couple of weeks before the festival, along with the 2019 festival album, with songs from lots of the bands, so that you can all start listening and deciding who’s not to be missed.
 If you didn’t, never fear, you can buy programmes from our shop from mid July, or pick one up on site.

 You can also nab yourself some festival merchandise in advance (from mid July), t-shirts, hoodies and water bottles will be available online and on site.